 When it comes to the pressure of Wimbledon’s Centre Court on Sunday, though, there’s one man who knows it better than any other.
 Seven-time champion Federer has made the famous stage his tennis home, and Cilic – whose forays into the latter rounds of Grand Slams are infrequent – will be far from his comfort zone.
 One benefit for the Croatian, however, is that with the weight of expectation on Federer, he can play an almost pressure-free game.

+How does that affect the odds for Wimbledon final?
 Federer is at 2/11 to be Wimbledon champion for a record eighth time.
 Few can live with Federer on his day – and those that can are long gone in this year’s Wimbledon.
-Cilic’s hope relies on Federer having a rare off-day, which could leave the door ajar for the 4/1 outsider.
+Cilic’s hope relies on Federer having a rare off-day, which could leave the door ajar for the outsider.
 Getting his serve as dominant as it was in the semi-final and taking advantage of each sniff of a break is Cilic’s potential route to victory.
 Even if he can force tie breaks, one can’t help but favour Federer in the clutch moment.

 Finding a way past Federer and his adoring Wimbledon faithful will be the greatest challenge of CIlic’s career.
 It would be one of Wimbledon’s greatest ever final shocks, and could mean we never see the genius on Centre again.